edgelesssys/constellation/docs/docs/overview/clouds.md

 Recently, Azure [announced](https://techcommunity.microsoft.com/t5/azure-confidential-computing/azure-confidential-vms-using-sev-snp-dcasv5-ecasv5-are-now/ba-p/3573747) the *limited preview* of CVMs with customizable firmware.
 With this CVM type, (4) switches from *No* to *Yes*.
 Constellation will support customizable firmware on Azure in the future.

 ## Google Cloud Platform (GCP)

-The [CVMs available in GCP](https://cloud.google.com/compute/confidential-vm/docs/create-confidential-vm-instance) are based on AMD SEV, but don't have SNP features enabled.
+The [CVMs available in GCP](https://cloud.google.com/compute/confidential-vm/docs/create-confidential-vm-instance) are based on AMD SEV but don't have SNP features enabled.
 This impacts attestation capabilities.
 Currently, GCP doesn't offer CVM-based attestation at all.
 Instead, GCP provides attestation statements based on its regular [vTPM](https://cloud.google.com/blog/products/identity-security/virtual-trusted-platform-module-for-shielded-vms-security-in-plaintext), which is managed by the hypervisor.
 On GCP, the hypervisor is thus currently part of Constellation's TCB.

 ## Amazon Web Services (AWS)